Sunscreen helps protect your skin from ultraviolet radiation (UVR) from the sun.

 Look at the SPF

 Sunscreen products contain active ingredients that absorb into your skin to provide sun protection within the skin layers.
-The Sun Protection Factor (SPF) number on the product label tells you how long the product will protect your skin from burning UVB rays.
+The Sun Protection Factor (SPF) number on the product label tells you how long the product will protect your skin from the burning UVB rays.
 Use a sunscreen with a SPF of 30 or higher.

 Broad spectrum products are best